Pierre R. Brondeau, Ph. D. , Chairman and Chief Executive Officer

 Portrait

-Brian P. Angeli , Vice President, Corporate Strategy and Precision Agriculture
+Brian P. Angeli , Executive Vice President and President, North America

 Portrait

-Brian earned his Bachelor of Arts in Accounting and Finance from Boston College and received his MBA from New York University Stern School of Business.
+Brian is a Certified Public Accountant with a Bachelor of Science in Accounting and Finance from Boston College and an MBA from New York University Stern School of Business.

 Portrait